ScarlettAS/NOTHS/README.md

 ## Setup:

-In order to run the feature file, you'll need to install [Cucumber](http://cucumber.io/) for Ruby.
+1. In order to run the feature file, you'll need to install [Cucumber](http://cucumber.io/) for Ruby.

        gem install cucumber

-In addition, you'll need to install the Selenium WebDriver
+2. In addition, you'll need to install the Selenium WebDriver

        gem install selenium-webdriver

-And finally, you'll need to install the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and place it into the `/usr/local/bin` directory.
+3. And finally, you'll need to install the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and place it into the `/usr/local/bin` directory.

+## Using Cucumber

 Once this is completed, run the .feature file through cucumber.